Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/set-up-bigquery-oauth.md

 pagination_next: null
 ---

+# Set up BigQuery OAuth <Lifecycle status="managed, managed_plus" />

-:::info Enterprise Feature
+:::info Enterprise-tier feature

-This guide describes a feature of the <Constant name="cloud" /> Enterprise plan.
-If you’re interested in learning more about an Enterprise plan, contact us at sales@getdbt.com.
+This guide describes a feature available on <Constant name="cloud" /> Enterprise and Enterprise Plus plans.
+If you’re interested in learning more about our Enterprise-tier plans, contact us at sales@getdbt.com.

 :::